molecule-generator-collection/ChemTSv2/README.md

 1. python: 3.7
 2. rdkit: 2021.03.5
 3. tensorflow: 2.5.0
-4. matplotlib
-5. pyyaml
+4. pyyaml
-6. pandas
+5. pandas
-7. joblib
+6. joblib

 ### How to setup (example)